 Now it is time to tune in some navigation equipment.
 We have all these neat things aboard to play with so we better use them.
 It’s Hector VOR first, then Goffs.
 We climb up to eleven and a half thousand feet and leave behind some bumpiness that developed over the desert.
-From this height we can already see the Colorado River ahead, how it cuts through the dead land leaving a band of green life crawling through the brown rugged wilderness.
+From this height, we can already see the Colorado River ahead, and how it cuts through the dead land leaving a band of green life crawling through the brown rugged wilderness.

-Yet this stays soon behind, we tune into the next vortac, I believe it is EED, and we enter the land of the baby Grand Canyons.
+Yet this stays soon behind, we tune into the next VORTAC, I believe it is EED, and we enter the land of the baby Grand Canyons.
 They really look like it!
 Really, if you don’t believe me, go there and take a look yourself!

 Griselda has the yoke now most of the time.
 She sure has the time of her life.
 I can share her joy.
-There is nothing better than leaving the ego home, in the garage, together with the car, and just enjoy the happiness of a friend.
+There is nothing better than leaving the ego home, in the garage, together with the car, and just enjoying the happiness of a friend.

-Finally we tune into the Drake VOR, the last point before we have to trust our eyes only to find the destination.
+Finally, we tune into the Drake VOR, the last point before we have to trust our eyes only to find the destination.
 I might cheat a bit because I know that Sedona is thirty-four miles from the Drake VOR on the 063 radial, but hey, as a pilot you learn to always have an alternative.
 I have been to Sedona once before and I try to remember the topology and how all this looked the first time but I can’t really tell, so OK, I will cheat a little.
-And finally there it is.
-I recognize the high mesa, the big valley that looks like a huge sink-hole leaving the surrounding sheer cliffs of red rock that gave the country its name.
+And finally, there it is.
+I recognize the high mesa, the big valley that looks like a huge sinkhole leaving the surrounding sheer cliffs of red rock that gave the country its name.
 And from the bottom of this empty pit rises an island that refused to go under with the rest of the country, and on top of it the Sedona airport.

-We made the first leg, and for me this feeling of accomplishment after a long flight never seems to wear off, even after doing it so often already.
+We made the first leg, and for me, this feeling of accomplishment after a long flight never seems to wear off, even after doing it so often already.

-We had planned to stay just a day and then continue around the north-east corner of the Grand Canyon and north into Utah, but then it was so beautiful and Red Rock country gave us so much to see and experience that we decided to stay an extra day.
+We had planned to stay just a day and then continue around the northeast corner of the Grand Canyon and north into Utah, but then it was so beautiful and Red Rock country gave us so much to see and experience that we decided to stay an extra day.
 This should become only the first delay on this trip with more to come.

 The area south of the Grand Canyon is more or less a desert.
 And my experience in the little desert at my front porch – Mojave desert – had taught me to get up early to beat the violently rising air, once it gets hot in the afternoon.
-So the plan was to get up with or even before the sun on the day we had to say good-bye to Sedona.
-But having this built-in morning-tiredness, I did not quite manage to do so.
+So the plan was to get up with or even before the sun on the day we had to say goodbye to Sedona.
+But having this built-in morning tiredness, I did not quite manage to do so.
 Sitting comfortably down for breakfast at the coffee shop overlooking the Sedona airport, we justified our failure to get up early with a firm “One has to get enough sleep to be able to handle all possible difficulties that come our way and it’s also important to have a good meal before going up!”

 Armed with that, we finally got up in the air at about eleven, and yes, the air already had started on its way up and down and up.
 In other words, I was to fight turbulence for all this leg.
-For me this is mostly only uncomfortable during the first half hour into a flight.
-After that the body, who is the one screaming “I don’t want to die” either gives up or learns that the danger is not so eminent as it believed.
-I still have to work hard to keep the pointy part of the plane forward and the dirty part down after these first thirty to forty minutes but at least nobody is dramatizing that death is unavoidable, sudden and very painful.
+For me, this is mostly only uncomfortable during the first half hour into a flight.
+After that the body, who is the one screaming “I don’t want to die” either gives up or learns that the danger is not as eminent as it believed.
+I still have to work hard to keep the pointy part of the plane forward and the dirty part down after these first thirty to forty minutes but at least nobody is dramatizing that death is unavoidable, sudden, and very painful.
 I was amazed by Griselda’s attitude towards this kicking around.
 She seemed to actually enjoy it.
 And the bad boy that I am, I kept her ignorant about the fact that I probably would not know how to properly react should we get kicked inverted.
-But it did not happen and after I got used to the permanent fight I also started to enjoy the trip.
+But it did not happen and after I got used to the permanent jolting I also started to enjoy the trip.

 …before he has to continue with his task to saw the earth into two.
 As we fly over the dam we see that man has helped him to extend his nap…

-… by building this wall where he can lean on before he throws himself into the depth.
+… by building this wall where he can lean on before he throws himself into depth.
 [Editor: This is the dam in the Doctor Who episode 2, season 6 where Rory gets shot – or not.]

 Our journey also goes on, we are turning west and head to our next navigation point, St. George.
 This is a new state for me, I have never been to Utah before.
-Either the turbulence has diminished somewhat or my acceptance for them grew bigger, but I can enjoy the landscape we cross much more.
+Either the turbulence has diminished somewhat or my acceptance of them grew bigger, but I can enjoy the landscape we cross much more.
 To our left are side valleys that strive to reach big brother Grand Canyon, and to our right looming rugged mountains that make us look so small sitting behind our propeller with the intention to conquer them.
 No, not defeat them, just have a little competition.

 Our destination for today lies straight north, but this is the first concession we have to make to this one big mountain – we have to go around him, he will not let us climb straight over him.
 But we do not mind, the trip is the adventure, not the arrival.

-Nearly arriving at St. George, we consider to interrupt our journey but the tanks are still half full and we are challenged by the big valley that opens to the north and which we decide to follow on our way into the northern states.
+Nearly arriving at St. George, we consider interrupting our journey but the tanks are still half full and we are challenged by the big valley that opens to the north and which we decide to follow on our way into the northern states.
 Without any experience in flying in these big mountains that are everywhere, we really have to trust our navigation equipment.
-Once we have turned 08L’s nose into the right direction the view again agrees with what we expected to see from looking at the map.
+Once we have turned 08L’s nose in the right direction the view again agrees with what we expected to see from looking at the map.

 Finding the airport is no problem at all.
 It lies in the middle of a huge valley, flat as a board, checkered with fields, but surrounded by high mountains.
 Just two thousand feet above ground we can see our destination for miles.
 The field is completely deserted, the owner of the local crop duster business doubles as the local FBO and we call him to come back from town to help us with food for 08L.
 We hitch a ride with him into town and realize only then how lucky we were that this town actually has a hotel and that this hotel even has rooms for us.
 With the feeling of pride for getting here – Columbus could not have felt better – we go for Dinner and do not think too much of tomorrow’s flight.